|

 30. All alcohol is to be consumed from the terraced area only.

-31. Can all players and supporters please keep in the spirit of fair play and enjoy themselves, this is a fun event and
+31. Can all players and supporters please keep in the spirit of fair play and enjoy themselves, this is a fun event and any bad feeling or abuse only serves to spoil the day.
+Thank you.

 Best of Luck.